-With the school holidays in full swing, parents are looking around at ways to keep the little ones entertained until they head back to school in September.
+With half term just around the corner, parents are looking around trying to find ways to keep the little ones entertained until they head back to school.

 For many, this means a lot of car journeys, as families look to make the most of the heatwave by heading off for days out across the country.